Linguistics: Comparative philology

 In the 18th century, the first use of the comparative method by William Jones sparked the rise of comparative linguistics.
 Bloomfield attributes "the first great scientific linguistic work of the world" to Jacob Grimm, who wrote Deutsche Grammatik.
 It was soon followed by other authors writing similar comparative studies on other language groups of Europe.
 The study of language was broadened from Indo-European to language in general by Wilhelm von Humboldt, of whom Bloomfield asserts:

 20th-century developments

 There was a shift of focus from historical and comparative linguistics to synchronic analysis in early 20th century.
 Structural analysis was improved by Leonard Bloomfield, Louis Hjelmslev; and Zellig Harris who also developed methods of discourse analysis.
 Functional analysis was developed by the Prague linguistic circle and André Martinet.
 As sound recording devices became commonplace in the 1960s, dialectal recordings were made and archived, and the audio-lingual method provided a technological solution to foreign language learning.
 The 1960s also saw a new rise of comparative linguistics: the study of language universals in linguistic typology.
-Towards the end of the century the field of linguistics became divided into further areas of interest with the advent of language technology and digitalised corpora.
+Towards the end of the century the field of linguistics became divided into further areas of interest with the advent of language technology and digitalized corpora.